vespoli/front-end-development-conventions/README.md

         p.more
             a(href="#") Read More

 Be sparse with your tags.
-Light markup is the key to eternal hapiiness
+At the same time, use common sense.
+Don't over condense

+#### Structure Vs. Semantic
+Don't mix structural containers (grid elements) and semantic ones.
+Also, grid classes should never have additional classes to be used as "hooks"

+**Very Bad**

+    aside.my-cool-component.col-lg-4

+**Bad**

+    aside.col-lg-4
+    .col-lg-4.right-column
+    .col-lg-8.main-content

+**Good**

+    .col-lg-4
+        aside.my-cool-component

+    .col-lg-8
+        main

 ### SASS